Kriechi/certbot-dns-gandi-modern/README.md

-# Certbot plugin for authentication using Gandi LiveDNS
+# Certbot plugin for authentication using Gandi LiveDNS - modern

 This is a plugin for [Certbot](https://certbot.eff.org/) that uses the Gandi LiveDNS API to allow [Gandi](https://www.gandi.net/) customers to prove control of a domain name.

+This plugin is originally based on https://github.com/obynio/certbot-plugin-gandi by Yohann Leon.
+Due to [some missing bugfixes](https://github.com/obynio/certbot-plugin-gandi/pull/50) I have forked and published this "modern" version of the plugin to make it usable again.

 > [!IMPORTANT]
 > In order to match the naming convention for certbot plugin, the plugin has been repackaged under a new name `certbot-dns-plugin` and legacy users of the previous package will receive the new package as a dependency.